 Child's Name: DOB:

 Parent Signature: Date:

 Physician name: Date:

 Physician signature:

 Physician notes: (The information below is required.
 If provided in n other format, attach to this form.)

-Medical reason not to be placed in a supine position device: on to sleep and/or the need for positioning
+Medical reason not to be placed in a supine position device:

 Duration of usage (weeks/months):

 Specific instructions regarding when to use/not us etc.)

 CYP Medical Advisor Review: Date: